OpenScienceDataRepo/Brain_AWG/Mitochondria/PRJNA747152/Procedure.md

 # Procedure
 ## FASTQ -> Count Matrices
 The FASTQ files for this dataset were downloaded from [this directory](https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA747152).
-They were then converted to Count Matrices using the following code:
+They were then converted to Count Matrices using the [fastqc package](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).

 ```
 cd /Volumes/Marians\ SSD     # changing the directory to where my pipeline is
 ls                           # verifying this is the correct folder